penninesoaringclub/newsletter/content/posts/2025-05/index.md

 ---

-Fly safe, see you in May.
+Fly safe, see you in June.